pjurasek/registration-with-api/Readme.md

 ### How it works?
 The `docker-compose` built images:
-- `mysql`: This is the MySQL database container.
+- `postgres`: This is the Postgres database container.
 - `php-fpm`: This is the PHP FPM container including the application volume mounted on.
 - `nginx`: This is the Nginx web server container in which php volume are mounted on.